 Traumatic injury can also increase the risk for thrombotic disease.
 The history of these patients is very important.
-So what are the signs and symptoms of mesenteric ischemia.
-Patients with acute mesenteric ischemia will usually present with significant abdominal pain that is out of proportion to the physical exam, this is present in 1/3 to one half of patients.
+So what are the signs and symptoms of mesenteric ischemia?
+Patients with acute mesenteric ischemia will usually present with significant abdominal pain that is out of proportion to the physical exam.
+This is present in 1/3 to one half of patients.

-Pain associated with arterial embolism of the superior mesenteric artery is typically sudden, severe periumbilical and often accompanied by nausea and vomiting.
+Pain associated with arterial embolism of the superior mesenteric artery is typically sudden, severe, periumbilical and often accompanied by nausea and vomiting.
 Diarrhea can also be present, bloody diarrhea is less common, but can be a very particular sign for advanced ischemia from sloughing of the intestinal mucosa.
 Now let's discuss the workup.

-On observation the patient can be ill appearing especially in disease complicated by advanced ischemia or perforation.
+On observation the patient can be ill-appearing, especially in disease complicated by advanced ischemia or perforation.
 The patient may also be laying very still and not want to move with pain out of proportion to the exam.
 They may have an alteration in their vital signs, most notably tachycardia, hypotension, and fever.
 On inspection, mild distension may be noted.

 Laboratory studies for mesenteric ischemia are nonspecific and normal laboratory values do not exclude acute mesenteric ischemia.
 A complete blood count with differential may show leukocytosis with left shift, which may indicate the presence of bowel complications.
 An elevated hematocrit consistent with hemo concentration and dehydration may also be identified.

 Elevated serum amylase levels have been observed in approximately one half of patients with intestinal ischemia.
 Plain x rays should be the initial imaging modality in a patient with peritonitis or suspected to have bowel perforation.
-Pneumoperitoneum, seen as air under the diaphragm is best seen on the upright chest X ray and usually indicates perforation of a hollow viscous such as small bowel.
+Pneumoperitoneum, seen as air under the diaphragm is best seen on the upright chest X ray and usually indicates perforation of a hollow viscus such as small bowel.

-If the plain X ray films do not have findings that indicate the need for immediate intervention, then we can proceed to use computed tomography angiography CTA of the abdomen.
+If the plain X ray films do not have findings that indicate the need for immediate intervention, then we can proceed to use computed tomography angiography (CTA) of the abdomen.
 CTA is the ideal imaging modality for most patients with clinical features consistent with an intestinal ischemia.
 The CTA scan should be performed without oral contrast, which can obscure the mesenteric vessels, obscure bowel wall enhancement and can lead to a delay of the diagnosis.